cta-wave/device-observation-framework/README.md

 The camera's requirements are:
 * produces an output recording file in a format compatible with the OpenCV library (typically a .mp4 or .mov format).
 Domestic cameras from Sony, Canon, GoPro have been tried and all produced OpenCV compatible output.
 * support recordings at a minimum of 119 frames per second at full HD.
 * sufficient quality lens/sensor to allow sharp QR code capture at low resolutions on the smallest screen device to be tested.
-Note that small screen devices such as mobile phones will be more demanding than a e.g. a large screen TV device.
+Note that small screen devices such as mobile phones will be more demanding than a For example a large screen TV device.

 ### Recording environment set up
 The set up needs to be in a light-controlled environment and the camera configured to record high quality footage to allow consistent QR code detection. **It is highly unlikely that simply setting up the equipment on a desk in a standard office environment will produce satisfactory results!**